AdS/BCFT from Conformal Bootstrap: Construction of Gravity with Branes and Particles: Self-intersection and Black Hole Threshold

 In fact, one cannot apply the black hole threshold $\frac{c}{24}$ naively to gravity with a brane because both the brane and the particle are massive objects and the effect induced by the gravitational interaction between them should also be accounted.
 This interaction is expected to change the black hole threshold.
 On the BCFT side, correspondingly, the presence of the bulk-boundary OPE will change the black hole threshold.
 With the doubling trick \cite{Cardy2004}, we can translate it into the interaction with its mirror image.
 This interaction makes the binding energy of the one-particle state in BCFT (or the two-particle state formed from the original primaries and their mirror images) non-trivial.

 In this section, we will first give the correct black hole threshold from the BCFT side by using the conformal bootstrap and show that it completely matches the self-interaction bound $\frac{c}{32}$.
 Then we will explain in the gravity dual, how the interaction between the massive particle and the brane changes the black hole threshold.
 All these results imply that the self-intersection can always be avoided by the black hole formation, and need not be treated in a particular way.
-Note that the calculation is the same as that in a short paper \cite{Kusuki2022} but here we give a more general statement and a further interpretation.
+Note that the CFT analysis is similar to that presented in \cite{Kusuki2022}, but here we will present a more general statement and alternative interpretations.